-T0 figure out how many points you will need to book a ticket, you can simply divide the cost of the flight by 0.015.
-In our example, $116.80/ 0.015 = 7,786 points.
+To figure out how many points you will need to book a ticket, you can simply divide the cost of the flight by 0.015.
+In our example, $211 / 0.015 = 14,066 points.

-The Capital One Venture Rewards Credit Card
+The Capital One Venture X Rewards Credit Card

-Just for opening the card and spending $3,000 in the first three months of card membership, you will earn 50,000 Capital One Venture Miles.
-Enough to redeem for a $500 flight.
+Just for opening the card and spending $4,000 in the first three months of card membership, you will earn 75,000 Capital One Venture Miles.
+Enough to redeem for a $750 flight.

 Click Here to learn more about the Capital One Venture Rewards Credit Card.

-Using either method, you can use Capital One Venture miles to cover almost any travel experience – be it a flight, hotel room, cruise, or Airbnb stay – all at a rate of one cent per mile.
+Using either method, you can use Capital One Venture miles to cover many travel expenses – be it a flight, hotel room, cruise, or Airbnb stay – all at a rate of one cent per mile.
 That means a stash of 75,000 miles is worth $750 towards travel.

 While airline-specific credit cards certainly have their place, most travelers will be best suited starting off with one of these cards.